Transport Industry Adhesive and Sealants

 Transport Industry Adhesives

-Planes, trains, and automobiles all require adhesives for a broad range of bonding applications.
-In many cases, welding, brazing, and mechanical fasteners are simply not suitable.
-Planes use many lightweight composites which cannot be welded and using bulky mechanical fasteners would add to the component weight, making the use of adhesives in the aviation industry widespread.
-Trains and buses are adopting similar lightweight materials in a bid to increase the fuel efficiency of vehicles and of course looking at similar joining techniques.
-Adhesives are vital for locking nuts and bolts together to prevent vibration loosening, They also help prevent parts seizing through corrosion, so if at some future stage maintenance and repair work is carried out, parts can be disassembled easily.
+Trains and buses are adopting similar lightweight materials in a bid to increase the fuel efficiency of vehicles.
+Subsequently they are also looking at similar joining techniques.
+Adhesives are vital for locking nuts and bolts together to prevent vibration loosening.
+They also help prevent parts seizing through corrosion, so if at some future stage maintenance and repair work is carried out, parts can be disassembled easily.

-Permabond adhesives are specified by a number of aerospace, bus, and train manufacturers worldwide, along with many of their associated maintenance and repair contractors
+A number of aerospace, bus, and train manufacturers worldwide use Permabond adhesives, along with many of their associated maintenance and repair contractors.

 Transportation Industry Adhesive